FreightFox Research · April 2025 · FY2016 to FY2025 data · Source: Screener.in

 Looking at a single year's numbers is almost always misleading in logistics analysis.
 FY2022 was a commodity disruption year that inflated DIO across the sector.
 FY2020 saw HUL achieve its best-ever DSO of 10.5 days, probably driven by channel dynamics rather than operational improvement.
 FY2024 gave Nestlé a DIO of 31.3 days, the best in their decade, before FY2025 reversed it dramatically.
 The trends matter more than any individual year, and three of those trends deserve particular attention.

-The first is Marico's DIO trajectory.
+The first trend is Marico's DIO trajectory.
 From 87.2 days in FY2018 to 41.6 days in FY2025 is a 45-day compression over seven years.
 That is remarkable.
 It demonstrates beyond any doubt that the 50-plus-day DIO that Dabur has been running for a decade is not an industry inevitability.
 It is a management choice, or the absence of one.

 The third is Nestlé's FY2025 DIO spike.
 Going from 31.3 days to 51.5 days in a single financial year, alongside a 17% revenue decline, is a supply chain that did not see what was coming.
 The inbound RM pipeline was not connected to the demand signal.
 That is a solvable problem, but it requires Layer 1 visibility, which most Indian FMCG companies do not yet have in any systematic way.

 The table below is the corrected version of an analysis we published earlier that had a significant gap.
 The earlier model included the DSO-side receivable financing cost and the logistics cost premium, but left out the DIO-side inventory financing cost.
-That omission meant companies with large DIO problems but below-average DSO, specifically Nestlé and Dabur, appeared to have modest drag figures.
+That omission meant companies with large DIO problems but below-average DSO — specifically Nestlé and Dabur — appeared to have modest drag figures.
 The revised model adds the cost of carrying excess inventory above the Britannia benchmark, financed at 9% WACC.
 That addition changes the picture substantially.

 The matrix below plots LWCI trajectory, specifically the 3-year direction of travel, against EBITDA drag intensity.
 The combination determines not just the priority of intervention but the type.
 A company in urgent territory needs operational action within weeks.
 A company in early warning territory needs to build the infrastructure that prevents it from getting there.